The Value of Independent Colleges

 By providing high quality undergraduate and graduate education in wide variety of disciplines, they will help meet workforce demands in this information-based age.
 The independents supply graduates for in-demand professions like nursing, education and the STEM fields.

-The benefits of the private sector come with only limited taxpayer funding — approximately $115 million — while generating an economic impact of more than $3.5 billion.
-This is a $35-or-$40-to-$1 return on state investment. [link to the Economic Impact page]
+The benefits of the private sector come with only limited taxpayer funding — approximately $115 million — while generating an economic impact of more than $4 billion.
+This is a $35-$40 to $1 return on state investment.

 Programs vary across academic areas, offering students access to materials and tools that enhance professionalism and fund experiential learning through field placements and workforce development initiatives.